immmersive/codesmash-aws-serverless-api/README.md

 # How to Create Business Logic for your REST API?

-You can add business logic to your REST API with CodeSmash [here](https://codesmash.studio/builder).
+You can add business logic to your REST API using the No Code API Builder [here](https://codesmash.studio/builder).

 # Module